Jagouris/flexagon/documentation.md

 <button onclick="bringToFront(); openPage('example')"></button>
 ```

-Finally, if you create your own script alongside pageQuery, you need to include `pageQuery()` into a `window.onload` event, otherwise the elements won't be initialised properly:
+Finally, if you create your own script alongside pageQuery, you need to include `pageQuery()` into a `window.onload` event, otherwise the binder elements won't be initialised properly:
 ```javascript
 window.onload = function(){
    pageQuery();